 Parents and students will likely ask what experience you have or how you performed in the subjects you have marked to tutor in.
 So it’s best you answers these questions before they’re asked by listing your scaled study scores or experience teaching on your profile.

 Nearly all primary, high school, secondary school, HSC, QCE, BSSS, SACE, TASC, WACE and VCE subjects are taught by tutors on Learnmate.

 Your online profile is your unique Learnmate page indexed on search engines.
 Prospective customers will be able to get to know you through this part of the website – the more information you include, the better your chances of connecting with a student!

 Learnmate will set up your online profile once your registration submission has been approved.
-We will ask for content to populate your profile, including information about your background, academic track record, teaching qualifications, credentials, personality and interests to ensure your profile is as comprehensive as possible for prospective customers.
+We will ask for content to populate your profile, including information about your background, academic track record, teaching qualifications, pricing, special needs experience, tutoring type (i.e. group and/or 1:1), mode (online and/or in-person), credentials, personality and interests to ensure your profile is as comprehensive as possible for prospective customers.

 If you are unsure how to properly populate your online profile, check out the Learnmate Tutor Training Course for help!

 Tutors must record/log completed lessons on their Learnmate account after each session with a student.

 All you need to do is login and click on ‘Calendar’ in the top navigation bar.
 Then in the drop-down box, simply click ‘Add Lessons’ and fill in the relevant details such as time, date of the lesson, fee, lesson notes and lesson feedback to parents (if applicable).

 After you submit your lesson, we will send the invoice to the parent for payment.
 Further information about Learnmate’s Terms & Conditions can be found here.